wix-incubator/erb/support/octopus-cli/README.md

   Commands:

     init - initialize octopus for repository
-        -h, --hook - add git pre-push hook for deps sync --save and modules sync --save
+        -n, --no-hook - do not add git pre-push hook for deps sync --save and modules sync --save

 	run - runs npm scripts for modules with changes
 		-a, --all - run for all modules
 		-n, --no-build - do not mark modules as built

-	exec - execute arbitrary bash script for all modules
+	exec - execute arbitrary bash script for modules with changes -a, --all - run for all modules

-	deps - perform operations on managed module dependencies extraneous - show managed dependencies that are not use in managed modules unmanaged - show unmanaged module dependencies
+	deps - perform operations on managed module dependencies sync - sync module versions with managed dependency versions -s, --save - persist changes
+	    extraneous - show managed dependencies that are not used in modules unmanaged - show unmanaged module dependencies
-		latest - show latest versions for managed dependencies sync - sync module versions with managed dependency versions -s, --save - persist changes
+		latest - show latest versions for managed dependencies

 	modules - perform operations on managed modules sync - sync module versions with managed dependency versions